Doug Flutie: Personal life

+Flutie has a large collection of Batman memorabilia from the Batman TV series.
+Most famously he owns the iconic 1960s Batmobile that he rebuilt.
+In 2022 he added to his collection when he purchased a replica of the Batmobile that was featured in Batman 89.
+Flutie drives them both frequently and puts them to good use by bringing them to charity events.

+In 2024 the Athletes For A Better World organization announced Flutie was the winner of their Pro Wooden Citizenship Cup, the award is given out to athletes that epitomize high standards of character, leadership, and community service.

 With his brother Darren on guitar, Doug plays drums in the Flutie Brothers Band, and once played for Boston at a tribute honoring Doug.
-November 13, 2006 was Doug Flutie Day in Boston.
+November 13, 2006, was Doug Flutie Day in Boston.
 Flutie endorsed Scott Brown for the U.S. Senate in Massachusetts for 2010, and the Flutie Brothers Band played at Brown's victory celebration.
+The Flutie Brothers released a 9 song album in 1996 titled Catch This, along with a CD, Ramblin' Scramblin Man that was released in 1999 they still occasionally play shows to this day.

-In 2014, Flutie, who has a charity team that was running, decided to run the Boston Marathon two days before the race, and finished in 5:23:54.
+In 2014, Flutie, who has a charity team that was running the Boston Marathon, decided to run it himself two days before the race, and finished in 5:23:54.
+Since then Flutie has run the marathon 4 more times, with his most recent run coming in 2023.

 On November 18, 2015, Flutie's parents Dick and Joan Flutie died of heart attacks one hour apart.
 Dick Flutie had been ill and hospitalized.